 The major cause of altitude sickness is the rapid ascent to high altitude.
 Altitude sickness can also occur after spending an extended period of time at a high altitude.
 The normal air-to-oxygen ratio nearby the sea is 21% and has an air pressure level of around 760 mm of mercury (mmHg).
 However, higher altitude places have the same oxygen concentration level but air pressure is very low.

-At sea level, the oxygen concentration in the air is approximately 21%Trusted Source and air pressure averages 760 millimetres of mercury (mm Hg).
+At sea level, the oxygen concentration in the air is approximately 21%Trusted Source and air pressure averages 760 millimeters of mercury (mm Hg).
 If a trekker has little oxygen in their blood vessels, the heart and lungs perform badly.
-It raises the breathing rate and pulses.
+It raises the breathing rate and pulse.
 The body produces red blood cells automatically.
-Unfortunately, the oxygen level in blood never reaches the level at sea level.
+Unfortunately, the oxygen level in the blood never reaches the level at sea level.

 Average acclimatization days are about 1-3.
-It depends upon the type of landscape and altitude that you are travelling to.
+It depends upon the type of landscape and altitude that you are traveling to.

 How to do the Diagnosis?